IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 and SL orders must be implemented manually.
 In contrast to other backtesting frameworks where processing is monolothic and functionality is written in an [object-oriented manner](https://en.wikipedia.org/wiki/Object-oriented_programming), Numba forces vectorbt to implement most of the functionality as a spaghetti of functions :spaghetti:
-(but don't worry - vectorbt has still been designed with the best software design patterns in mind!)
+(but don't worry - vectorbt was still designed with the best software design patterns in mind!)

 !!! info
     Even though Numba supports OOP by compiling Python classes with `@jitclass`, they are treated